How much does a Software Engineer Associate make in the United States?

 -

-Software Engineer I designs and develops software applications.
-Performs coding, debugging, testing and troubleshooting throughout the application development process.
-Being a Software Engineer I requires a bachelor's degree.
+Software Engineer II designs and develops software applications.
+Gathers and evaluates end-user requirements.
+Being a Software Engineer II develops build plans.
+Performs coding, debugging, testing, code review, and troubleshooting throughout the software development lifecycle.
+Additionally, Software Engineer II requires a bachelor's degree in computer science, software engineering, or a related field.
 Typically reports to a manager.
-The Software Engineer I works on projects/matters of limited complexity in a support role.
-Work is closely managed.
-To be a Software Engineer I typically requires 0-2 years of related experience.
-View Software Engineer I SalaryAlternate Job Titles:Entry Software Engineer, Software Developer I
+The Software Engineer II occasionally directed in several aspects of the work.
+Gaining exposure to some of the complex tasks within the job function.
+To be a Software Engineer II typically requires 2-4 years of related experience.
+View Software Engineer II SalaryAlternate Job Titles:Intermediate Software Engineer, Software Developer II

 -

-Software Engineer II designs and develops software applications.
-Performs coding, debugging, testing and troubleshooting throughout the application development process.
-Being a Software Engineer II requires a bachelor's degree.
+Software Engineer III designs and develops software applications.
+Gathers and evaluates end-user requirements.
+Being a Software Engineer III develops build plans.
+Performs coding, debugging, testing, code review, and troubleshooting throughout the software development lifecycle.
+Additionally, Software Engineer III requires a bachelor's degree in computer science, software engineering, or a related field.
 Typically reports to a manager.
-The Software Engineer II gains exposure to some of the complex tasks within the job function.
-Occasionally directed in several aspects of the work.
-To be a Software Engineer II typically requires 2 to 4 years of related experience.
-View Software Engineer II SalaryAlternate Job Titles:Intermediate Software Engineer, Software Developer II
+The Software Engineer III work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
+To be a Software Engineer III typically requires 4-7 years of related experience.
+View Software Engineer III SalaryAlternate Job Titles:Senior Software Engineer, Software Developer III

 -

 Software Engineer IV designs and develops software applications.
-Performs coding, debugging, testing and troubleshooting throughout the application development process.
-Being a Software Engineer IV requires a bachelor's degree.
+Gathers and evaluates end-user requirements.
+Being a Software Engineer IV develops build plans.
+Performs coding, debugging, testing, code review, and troubleshooting throughout the software development lifecycle.
+Additionally, Software Engineer IV requires a bachelor's degree in computer science, software engineering, or a related field.
 Typically reports to a manager.
-Software Engineer IV is a specialist on complex technical and business matters.
-Work is highly independent.
+The Software Engineer IV work is highly independent.
 May assume a team lead role for the work group.
+A specialist on complex technical and business matters.
 To be a Software Engineer IV typically requires 7+ years of related experience.
 View Software Engineer IV SalaryAlternate Job Titles:Software Developer IV, Software Engineer - Project Lead

 -

 Software Engineer V designs and develops software applications.
-Performs coding, debugging, testing and troubleshooting throughout the application development process.
-Being a Software Engineer V may provide consultation on complex projects.
-Requires a bachelor's degree.
-Additionally, Software Engineer V typically reports to a manager.
-The Software Engineer V works on advanced, complex technical projects or business issues requiring state of the art technical or industry knowledge.
-Works autonomously.
-Goals are generally communicated in solution or project goal terms.
+Gathers and evaluates end-user requirements.
+Being a Software Engineer V develops build plans.
+Performs coding, debugging, testing, code review, and troubleshooting throughout the software development lifecycle.
+Additionally, Software Engineer V requires a bachelor's degree in computer science, software engineering, or a related field.
+Typically reports to a manager.
+The Software Engineer V works autonomously.
+Goals are generally communicated in "solution" or project goal terms.
 May provide a leadership role for the work group through knowledge in the area of specialization.
+Works on advanced, complex technical projects or business issues requiring state of the art technical or industry knowledge.
 To be a Software Engineer V typically requires 10+ years of related experience.
 View Software Engineer V SalaryAlternate Job Titles:Software Developer V, Software Engineer - Consultant